 At the same time, the symposium supports the University’s aim of encouraging undergraduates’ inquiry by providing students with a unique opportunity to contextualize and exchange their perspectives with other student researchers, staff, and faculty in departments across campus.

-The symposium is organized around a sequence of three successive breakout roundtable sessions which afford the opportunity for in-depth discussions among student-inquirers, faculty, and staff.
+The symposium is organized around breakout roundtable sessions which afford the opportunity for in-depth discussions among student-inquirers, faculty, and staff.
 The aim is to have genuine exchanges grounded in recent findings which foster a deeper mutual understanding of undergraduate student experiences.

-We will kick-off the symposium with a brief keynote.
-It will be followed immediately by the first set of breakout roundtable sessions during which student-inquirers share key findings and discuss with administrators their implications for the university community.
-A small number of 50-minute roundtable discussions, each guided by a facilitator, will occur simultaneously.
+We kick-off the symposium with a brief keynote.
+It is followed immediately by the first set of breakout roundtable sessions during which student-inquirers share key findings and discuss with administrators their implications for the university community.
+A small number of 50-minute roundtable discussions, each guided by a facilitator, occur simultaneously.
 At the end of the discussions, attendees will move to another table (speed-dating style) to engage in another conversation with a different group of student-researchers.
-After three successive conversations, we will hold a short plenary session to sum up what we have gleaned and identify next steps.
+After the conversations, we hold a short plenary session to sum up what we have gleaned and identify next steps.